sharppy/SHARPpy/README.md

 The sounding that is in focus can be modified by clicking and dragging the points of the temperature/dewpoint/hodograph lines.
 Recalculations of all indices will take place when this is done.
 To reset the Skew-T or hodograph back to the original data, right click on either the Skew-T or the hodograph and look for the option to reset the data.

 New in version 1.3.0 is the ability to interpolate the profile to 25-mb intervals.
 This can be done by either pressing the 'I' key on the keyboard or by selecting Profiles->Interpolate on the menu bar.
 Interpolating the profile will take into account any modifications you've done to the original profile.
-However, un-interpolating will revert to the original profile, undoing all modifications, so be sure you want to un-interpolate before doing so.
+Pressing the 'I' key again or selecting Profiles->Reset Interpolation will reset the profile, undoing all modifications, so be sure you want to reset the profile before doing so.

 ##### Storm Mode Functions